tildesarecool/ICBM-return-to-sender/README.md

 ---

 I was trying to make the line draw from the starting position which is always the same to the x/y position of the mouse upon left-click.
 I actually had the working earlier in development.
-Then some work with calculating tangents was done, yada-yada-yada, it doesn't work any more any more.
+Then some work with calculating tangents was done, yada-yada-yada, it doesn't work any more.

 I can at least have the line stop drawing when it reaches the mouse.
 I mean you have to still hold the mouse button instead of just clicking.
 But technically it works.
-Exception once it reaches the mouse there's no way to start a new line unless your quit and re-run it.
+Except once it reaches the mouse there's no way to start a new line unless your quit and re-run it.

 The state it's currently in I was trying to make the line start over at the start point but instead it seems to have some kind of strobe effect already drawn to the mouse.
 So I still have more work to do.